Sound effects have been used in cartoons since the early days of cinema.

 Running sound effects are very popular and effective.
 Running in place is a tried and true gag to show characters desperate to escape the danger chasing them.
 When a character starts to run, a drum or other percussion simulates their speed building even though they haven’t moved.
 It was used a lot in Scooby-Doo and The Flintstones.

 Are they cold?
 Are they frightened?
-Nothing conveys both of these things as quickly as the sound of chattering teeth.
+Nothing conveys these things as quickly as the sound of chattering teeth.

 What would a Looney Tunes cartoon be without dynamite, cannons, or shotgun blasts?
 The louder they are the better.

 The slide whistle was mentioned above.
 But many wind instruments are used to create sound effects for cartoons.
-If a character needs to exit the screen quickly, a high-pitched blow into a kazoo can give the right sound.
+A high-pitched blow into a kazoo can give the right sound if a character needs to exit the screen quickly.

 When a cartoon character becomes disoriented or is hit with something, they shake their head and you hear the rattle of whatever is inside their skull.

-A suction cup sound effect is great for when someone lays a great big smooch on another character.
+A suction cup sound effect is significant when someone lays a big smooch on another character.

 Almost more than any other musical instrument, organs have been used in films and cartoons forever.
 They can make so many different sounds with different pitches.
 And they can convey so many emotions.
-Whether you want to show a day at the ballpark or a dark and stormy night, an organ will do the trick.
+An organ will do the trick if you want to show a day at the ballpark or a dark and stormy night.

 No other sound effect has been more effective than the human voice.
 Whether it be maniacal laughter, a cheering crowd, or a crying baby, voice over artists have always been the best tool for conveying emotions and setting the mood for a story.